Habbie/hello-dns/auth.md

     `org`, otherwise try the root zone.
 If no zones were found, send out
     REFUSED.
  3. Within the first zone that matched (say, `org`), search for `www.ietf`.
-    If that was not found, search for `ietf` etc etc
+    If that was not found, search for `ietf` etc. etc.

 This is effectively the same thing but implemented on a regular key/value lookup engine.